Minority games played by arbitrageurs on the energy market

-We can quantify this effect by interpreting the histogram shown in Fig.~\ref{fig: scatter_A}(b) as a probability distribution from which $A^t$ are drawn independently (indeed, in ref.~\cite{challet_minority_2000} it is shown that for a wide range of parameters, including the ones chosen here, this is the case).
-This implies that the values $A^t$ have effectively become random variables\footnote{This is despite the fact that once the initial conditions have been chosen (i.e. the strategies have been drawn), the process is completely deterministic.
-The randomness is \textit{effective}, caused by the large amount of agents interacting disorderly with each other.
+We can quantify this effect by interpreting the histogram shown in Fig.~\ref{fig: scatter_A}(b) as a probability distribution from which $A^t$ are drawn independently.
+Indeed, in ref.~\cite{challet_minority_2000} it is shown that for a wide range of parameters, including the ones chosen here, $A^t$ are effectively behaving like random variables. \footnote{This is despite the fact that once the initial conditions have been chosen (i.e. the strategies have been drawn), the process is completely deterministic.
+The randomness is \textit{effective}, caused by the large amount of agents interacting disorderedly with each other.
 Such an effect occurs more often in disordered systems \cite{castellani_spin-glass_2005}.}.
 Averages over the distribution $P(A)$ from which $A^t$ are drawn can then be calculated by performing time averages:

 for large $T$ and $t_0$.
-Time instants $t_0$ and $t_0 + T$ determine the time interval over which the average is taken, and the distribution $P(A)$ is assumed to remain (approximately) the same throughout this interval\footnote{This is true for $t_0 \gg T$, as it is shown in \cite{challet_modeling_2000} that the system eventually approaches a fixed distribution $P(A)$.}.
-The statement that values of $A^t$ become closer to the mean as the agents learn to anti-coordinate, then translates to the statement that the variance $\sigma_A^2 \equiv \langle A^2 \rangle - \langle A \rangle^2$ decreases as time progresses.
+Time instants $t_0$ and $t_0 + T$ determine the time interval over which the average is taken, and the distribution $P(A)$ is assumed to remain (approximately) the same throughout this interval\footnote{This is true for $t_0 \gg T$, as shown in \cite{challet_modeling_2000} that the system eventually approaches a fixed distribution $P(A)$.}.
+The statement that values of $A^t$ become closer to the mean as the agents learn to anti-coordinate, translates then to the statement that the variance $\sigma_A^2 \equiv \langle A^2 \rangle - \langle A \rangle^2$ decreases as time progresses.